probmods/probmods2/chapters/inference-algorithms.md

 drawLines(canvas, trueLocs[0], trueLocs.slice(1), "green") // true
 ~~~~

 Again, the actual trajectory is in green, the observations are in grey, and the inferred trajectory is in blue.
 Try increasing or decreasing the number of particles to see how this affects inference.
+Also try using MH or HMC for inference.

 # Variational Inference